AliRizaSevgili/itgc-audit-live-ecommerce-platform/README.md

 ### 8. Lack of Third-Party Risk Management
 No evidence of vendor risk assessment, external audit, or compliance certification was identified, indicating a lack of formal third-party governance.

+The following findings are based on control testing results, including evaluation of design and operating effectiveness.
 ---

 ##  Control Areas Evaluated